0nePoint0ne/simple_php_restfull_api/README.md

 ```

 ## Future improvement
 Future improvement I would love to remake the `test.html` into a vue js application, but for now.
 I kept it simple due to time constraints.
+The other thing I really wish I did was set up a configuration file for the server.